Chapter 19: The Tragedy at Ong Thanh 062025

 forty-year-olds making their way in this modern world.
 Besides being

-immature, he had no aptitude for hunting and killing his enemy.
+childish, he had no aptitude for hunting and killing his enemy.
 Guess

 what?
 Neither did Jesus of Nazareth.
 You see, not everyone is cut from